squiduu/guidebias/README.md

 Put the `test.json` in `../stereoset/data/`.

 ## Evaluation
 All of the evaluation scripts are followed [Bias Bench](https://github.com/McGill-NLP/bias-bench/blob/main/data/stereoset/test.json).
+However, some minor modifications were made to suit our experimental environment.
 ### For original BERT
 **SEAT**
 ```